groenewege/kirby-auto-publish/readme.md

 # Kirby Auto Publish

-This plugin extends [Kirby 2.1](http://getkirby.com) with the possibility to auto publish pages that are created with the Admin Panel.
+This plugin extends [Kirby 2.1](http://getkirby.com) with the possibility to auto publish pages that are created with the Kirby Admin Panel.

-By default, new pages are invisible on creation.
+By default new pages are invisible on creation.
 This plugin allows you to make all new pages or certain types of pages visible by default.

 ## Installation